Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 ## Introduction

 Project comparing rainfall estimates in the Upper Severn using rain gauges and gridded rainfall products.

-Notebooks provided in `notebooks/` detail how the analysis and figures below were produced
+**Project Goals:**

-**Project Goal:** To reduce the uncertainty of rain-driven flood estimation in the upper reaches of the Severn catchment.
+1. To reduce the uncertainty of rain-driven flood estimation in the upper reaches of the Severn catchment.
+2. To quantify the differences between the CEH-GEAR and HadUK-Grid within a river catchment.

 ## **Headline Findings**